iOS

 • Select all files except the .podspec file.

-• Drag and drop the selected files into your Xcode project in the Project Navigator.
+• Drag and drop the selected files into the Project Navigator of your Xcode project.

 4. If you are using an SDK variant that includes the Video Conference module, download the required OpenTok framework.
 Otherwise, skip this step.